 22. File a grievance.
-If you want to file a grievance with this hospital, you may do so by writing or by calling: Marshall Medical Center Patient Advocate 1100 Marshall Way Placerville, CA 95667 (530) 344-5428
+If you want to file a grievance with this hospital, you may do so by writing or by calling: Patient Advocate Center 1100 Marshall Way Placerville, CA 95667 (530) 344-5428 The grievance committee will review each grievance

-The grievance committee will review each grievance and provide you with a written response within 30 days.
-The written response will contain the name of a person to contact at the hospital, the steps taken to investigate the grievance, the results of the grievance process, and the date of completion of the grievance process.
-Concerns regarding quality of care or premature discharge will also be referred to the appropriate Utilization and Quality Control Peer Review Organization (PRO).
+The grievance committee will review each grievance and provide you with a written response within 45 days.
+For grievances regarding billing issues or care provider behavior we will respond with a resolution within 30 days.
+The written response will contain the name of a person to contact at the hospital, the steps taken to investigate the grievance and the final determination.
+Concerns regarding quality of care or premature discharge may also be referred to the appropriate Utilization and Quality Control Peer Review Organization (PRO).